 Fashionable floors.
 Master bathroom flooring has gone from purely functional to a key part of the room’s ambiance.
 People want stylish, high-quality flooring that holds up to normal bathroom wear and tear.
 The same goes for the floor in the master bathroom shower space.
 Popular materials include porcelain tile, luxury vinyl, and engineered wood.

 Specialty lighting.
-Current trends in master bathroom design incorporate lighting into the actual architecture, Foster says.
+Current top trends in master bathroom design incorporate lighting into the actual architecture, Foster says.
 Recessed lights, strip lighting in shampoo niches and under cabinet toe-kicks, wall-mounted fixtures, and decorative chandeliers and pendants are just a few examples of master bathroom lighting ideas.
 Energy-saving LED lighting is also hot, as are separate controls for lighting that allow users to set the perfect mood for how they intend to use their bathroom space.

 Space for stuff.
 As we spend more time in our master bathrooms, we want additional storage for fluffy towels and toiletries.
 In response, current bathroom trends include upgraded vanities and cabinets with plenty of drawers and shelves.